 #11 – Camisoles for modesty

 Because so many spring and summer blouses are sheer, it’s good to have a few lightweight camis in various colors.
 I have several of these from Ann Taylor.
-I also recently purchased this more traditional lacy camisole from amazon and really like it.
+I also have this more traditional lacy camisole from Amazon and really like it.
+But this Milky Silk camisole is my favorite to wear with dressy, sheer blouses.
+It comes in a lot of nice colors, too.

 Don’t Miss a Post: